Kyōgen: History

 In aikyōgen, most often the main Noh actor (shite) leaves the stage and is replaced by a kyōgen actor (狂言方, kyōgen-kata), who then explains the play (for the benefit of the audience), though other forms are also possible – the aikyōgen happening at the start, or the kyōgen actor otherwise interacting with the Noh actors.
 As part of Noh, aikyōgen is not comic – the manner (movements, way of speech) and costume are serious and dramatic.
 However, the actor is dressed in a kyōgen outfit and uses kyōgen-style language and delivery (rather than Noh language and delivery) – meaning simpler, less archaic language, delivered closer to a speaking voice – and thus can generally be understood by the audience, hence the role in explaining the play.
 Thus, while the costume and delivery are kyōgen-style (kyōgen in form), the clothing will be more elegant and the delivery less playful than in separate, comic kyōgen.
 Before and after aikyōgen, the kyōgen actor waits (kneeling in seiza) at the kyogen seat (狂言座, kyōgen-za) at the end of the bridge (hashigakari), close to the stage.

 The traditions of kyōgen are maintained primarily by family groups, especially the Izumi school and Ōkura school.

+For a comprehensive list of plays, see List of Kyōgen plays.